 For the sauce/ topping:

-Using a large knife or if you have a food processor, combine srimp, grated young coconut, onion, ginger, garlic and chillies and chop all of these ingredients until the mixture looks like a cornmeal.
+- Using a large knife or if you have a food processor, combine shrimp, grated young coconut, onion, ginger, garlic and chilies and chop all of these ingredients until the mixture looks like a cornmeal.